 Last week I had a new and exciting experience – I became a volunteer at our local hospital.
 I originally created this blog to have a creative outlet but I had no idea the impact my readers would have on my life.
 All the positive feedback and comments have helped me see that I have an opportunity and an obligation to give back.

-This is a very quick and simple crochet pattern that even beginner crocheters can easily master.
-I crochet pretty slowly and I can make these hats in about 45 minutes (much less time for a preemie sized hat).
+This is a very quick and simple crochet pattern that even beginner crocheters learning how to crochet can easily master.
+I crochet pretty slowly and I can make these hats in about 45 minutes (less time for a preemie-sized hat).

-I’d also like to extend a challenge for any of my readers who are so inclined to join me in this volunteer effort.
+I’d also like to extend a challenge to any of my readers who are so inclined to join me in this volunteer effort.
 Hospitals are in great need of caps for newborns, preemies, and cancer patients.
 Crochet blankets, shawls, wash clothes and toys are also in high demand.
 Most hospitals have volunteer programs for receiving knitted and crochet goods so I encourage you to donate if possible – and please share your experiences with me in my comments section.

 Crochet Caps for a Cause Pattern – download pattern.